-Ages 16+ are eligible for boosters.
-If you've had COVID-19 it's recommended you wait 3 months after testing positive before getting any COVID-19 vaccination.
-Second boosters are not currently available.
+The bivalent Pfizer vaccine has replaced the existing Pfizer COVID-19 vaccine for boosters.
+If you've had COVID-19 it's recommended you’ll need to wait 6 months after testing positive before getting any booster.

 On this page:

 - Ages 12 to 15

 - How to check when your last vaccine was

 Ages 30 and over

 If you are aged 30 and over, you can have a booster regardless of the number of boosters you have already had.

 To get a booster: